AztecProtocol/aztec-packages/docs/docs/dev_docs/privacy/main.md

 ##### Any query

-Any query to a public node leaks information to that node.
+Any query to a node leaks information to that node.

 We're [researching](../../about_aztec/roadmap/engineering_roadmap.md) cryptographic ways to enable users to query any data privately.